thinkSRS/srsinst.sr860/README.md

 for easy reference.

 ## Configure SR860 components
 Let's configure the signal components.
-It has no sub component, and no associated class methods.
+It has no sub-components, and no associated class methods.
 Only commands are available.

     >>> lockin.signal.dir